What is data hygiene?

 Contact and account data fuels everything revenue teams do, from buyer persona creation to targeted advertising.
 Using missing or incorrect data reduces the impact of every revenue-generating activity.

-Capital One's relationship managers eliminated significant manual data entry time by integrating ZoomInfo with Salesforce.
-This illustrates the direct productivity cost of poor data hygiene.
+Capital One relationship managers reduced manual data entry by integrating ZoomInfo with Salesforce, illustrating the direct productivity cost of poor data hygiene.

 The immediate results of dirty data are wasted time and lost opportunities.
 Longer-term consequences include email deliverability problems, domain blacklisting, sales burnout, inaccurate forecasts, and lost revenue.